aspose-total/Aspose.Total-Products/total/en/java/conversion/pot-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to XLSB via Java or Online App" h2="On Premise Java API to export POT to XLSB without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that can be used to convert POT file to XLSB.
+This conversion can be done in two steps.
+The first step is to export the POT file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that can be used to create, read, edit and convert PowerPoint presentations.
+It supports a wide range of features such as creating slides, adding text, shapes, images, tables, charts, and more.
+It also supports exporting presentations to HTML.

+The second step is to convert the HTML file to XLSB using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that can be used to create, read, edit and convert spreadsheets.
+It supports a wide range of features such as creating worksheets, adding text, shapes, images, tables, charts, and more.
+It also supports converting HTML to XLSB.

-You can convert POT file to XLSB via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSB.
+By using Aspose.Total for Java, you can easily convert POT file to XLSB in two steps.
+First, you can export the POT file to HTML using Aspose.Slides for Java.
+Secondly, you can convert the HTML file to XLSB using Aspose.Cells for Java.
+This will allow you to easily convert POT file to XLSB without any hassle.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}